Enzo-a-person/pythonStuff/README.md

 # pythonStuff
-some pthon projects i have made you can do whatever you want with these files i dont care lol. have fun
+some python projects i have made you can do whatever you want with these files i dont care lol. have fun